simon-ritchie/apysc/docstring_markdowns/apysc/_display/rotation_around_point_interface.md

 **[Returns]**

 - `expression`: str
-  - A rotation value around the given coordinates updating expression string.
+  - A rotation value around the given coordinates' updating expression string.

 ### `_initialize_rotation_around_point_if_not_initialized` method docstring

-Initialize the `_rotation_around_point` attribute if it hasn't been initialized yet.
+Initialize the `_rotation_around_point` attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring